Happy Line

-The Happy Line is a monorail line in central Shenzhen.
-The line is a loop and has seven stations, including stops at Splendid China, Happy Valley, Window of the World, and China Folk Culture Village.
+The Happy Line was a monorail line in central Shenzhen.
+The line was a loop and has seven stations, including stops at Splendid China, Happy Valley, Window of the World, and China Folk Culture Village.

 Technical information

 The monorail trains were built by Intamin with a fleet of five P28/24 class, three-car trains, each with a capacity of 24 passengers per train.
 The trains use 380 V 50 Hz AC power supply, and are equipped with four 15 kW AC motors and two 75 kW variable-frequency drives.
 Under normal circumstances, there are 5 trains running on the track at the same time.